cfoss-coveo/search-ui/README.md

 ### Test as end-user

-#### Locally (with Docker)
+#### Test locally

 1. Install Docker
 2. Add an API key to your site settings as described below in [Setting an API key](#setting-an-api-key).
 Otherwise, please see [Alternative to the API key by getting a token](#alternative-to-the-api-key-by-getting-a-token) below.
 3. run `docker compose up --build`

-#### Through GitHub Pages

-1. Push to a branch in your origin remote, in a branch of your choice.
-It is recommended that you use a dedicated branch for testing, which is different from one where you would be opening a Pull request from.
-2. Make sure your repository has GitHub Pages enabled, on that specific above-mentioned branch.

-#### Setting an API key
+##### Setting an API key

-1. Add a file named `token.yml` inside the `_data` folder.
+1. Create a `_data` folder at the root.
+Then, add a file named `token.yml` inside the `_data` folder.
 This file needs to simply have a key-value pair of `API_KEY: "[API KEY HERE]"` on line 1.
 The key value can be found at https://github.com/ServiceCanada/devops-documentation/blob/master/search/local-testing.md to replace the `[API KEY HERE]`.
 If you do not have access to the previous link, please see the next section on how to use a token as described below.

-#### Alternative to the API key by getting a token
+##### Alternative to the API key by getting a token

 Since you need a token to communicate with the Coveo API, you can do the following to go to get a token valid for 24 hrs:

-1. Go to a search page on the Canada.ca preview such as: **/en/sr/srb.html**.
+1. Go to a search page on the Canada.ca Preview server such as: **/en/sr/srb.html**.
 2. Open the inspector (developer tool) and look for the `div` tag that has the attribute called `data-gc-search`.
 3. Inside this attribute, you'll find a Javascript object that has a field called `accessToken`.
 Grab the value of that token.
-4. Add a file named `token.yml` in the `_data` folder.
+4. a) If you are **testing locally**, create a `_data` folder at the root.
+Then, add a file named `token.yml` inside the `_data` folder.
 This file needs to simply have a key-value pair of `API_KEY: "[API KEY HERE]"` on line 1.
-Add the token value as the key in `[API KEY HERE]`.
+Add the token value as the key in `[API KEY HERE]`. b) If you are **testing through GitHub pages**, replace instances of `{{ site.data.token.API_KEY }}` with the token, on HTML pages would like to test.
-5. If the token doesn't seem valid, take another one from the Canada.ca Preview server or you may have passed the 24 hours TTL of the token; get another one.
+5. If the token doesn't seem valid or if you have passed the 24 hours time-to-live (TTL), go back to step one and take another one from the Canada.ca Preview server.

+#### Testing through GitHub Pages

+1. Add the required token on HTML pages would like to test by [following the instructions on Alternative to the API key by getting a token](#alternative-to-the-api-key-by-getting-a-token).
+Do not use the `token.yml` approach documented for testing locally, since it may generate potential a [security risk](SECURITY.md) in the context of GitHub pages.
+2. Push your code to a branch of your choice in your origin remote (fork).
+It is recommended that you use a dedicated branch for testing, one that you would never open a Pull request from.
+3. Make sure your repository has GitHub Pages enabled, on that specific above-mentioned branch.
+4. Your site is live on GitHub pages!

 ### Deployment